gosom/google-maps-scraper/README.md

 Note: Even if you add one keyword the results will come in at least 3 minutes.
 This is a minimum configured runtime

+Note: for MacOS the docker command should not work. **HELP REQUIRED**

 ### Command line: